-- Available: Usable for operations; unassigned. - Committed: Assigned to an incident but not yet deployed to the field. - Decommissioned: Still in inventory but permanently unavailable for service. - In Use: Deployed to an incident or otherwise involved in operations. - Out of Service: In maintenance, in recovery and refit, or otherwise temporarily unavailable for service.
+- Available: Usable for operations; unassigned. - Committed: Assigned to an incident but not yet deployed to the field. - Decommissioned: Still in inventory but permanently unavailable for service. - In Use: Deployed to an incident or otherwise involved in operations. - Out of Service: In maintenance, in recovery and refit, or otherwise unavailable for service. - Temporarily Unavailable: Currently unavailable for service but expected to be available soon.